Green Bay’s Farmers’ Market on Broadway expected to carry on with adjustments

 GREEN BAY, Wis.
-(WFRV) — On a typical Wednesday evening in the Summer, Broadway is flooded with an average of 10,000 people, out for Farmers’ Market on Broadway.
+(WFRV) – On a typical Wednesday evening in the Summer, Green Bay’s South Broadway is flooded with an average of 10,000 people, out for Farmers’ Market on Broadway.

 “It’s a really good way for us to just show ourselves to a slice of the population that might not walk in here,” Kurt Schwiesow, Owner of Pete’s Garage, a bike shop located on Broadway, said.